OneXAPI/OneXAPI-Reference/src/header.md

   - There is no delay because it communicates directly with the exchange without going through the intermediate server.
 4. Maintenance
   - If the exchange API changes, an immediate update is performed.
 Users can use the same algorithm only with OneXAPI updates without changing the code.
+5. Safety
+  - OneXAPI does not collect the user's API key, so there is no risk of stealing the API key.
 <br>

 ---